Note

 This example is useful for illustration why pure network-based blocks are not ideal.
 1. In the centre of the area would be the block, while it is clear that there is only open space.
 2. Blocks on the edges of the area would be complicated, as streets do not fully enclose them.

-None of it is an issue for tessellation-based blocks. momepy.Blocks requires buildings, tessellation, streets and IDs.
+None of it is an issue for tessellation-based blocks. momepy.generate_blocks requires tessellation, buildings, and streets.
 We have it all, so we can give it a try.

 [4]: